 For more resources about Direct Sales and MLMs, visit the Helpful Info page.

-If you want help figuring out the best way to make more profit in your company, schedule a free 30-minute consult with me today.
+If you want help figuring out the best way to make more profit in your company, find out more here.